micado-scale/docs/user_documentation/rst/application_description.rst

 Under the **requirements** section you can define the virtual machine you want to host this particular app, restricting the container to run **only** on that VM.
 If you do not provide a host requirement, the container will run on any possible virtual machine.
-You can also attach a volume to this app - the definition of volumes can be found in the next section.
+You can also attach a volume or ConfigMap to this app - the definition of volumes can be found in the next section.
 Requirements takes a list of map objects:

 * **host:** name of your virtual machine as defined under node_templates
 * **volume:**

-  * **node:** name of your volume as defined under node_templates
+  * **node:** name of your volume (or ConfigMap) as defined under node_templates
   * **relationship:** **!!**

     * **type:** ``tosca.relationships.AttachesTo``
     * **properties:**

-      * **location:** path on container
+      * **location:** path in container

 * **container:** name of a sidecar container defined as a ``tosca.nodes.MiCADO.Container.Application.Docker`` type under